Why Multifamily Marketers Must Optimize Beyond Google

 3. AI utilizes an outdated learning model.

-Chat GPT cannot always provide the correct answers.
+Generative AI cannot always provide the correct answers.
 Did you know that some content from ChatGPT and other writing tools is inaccurate information?
-This is because AI pulls data from 2021 or earlier, so the stats you might see in your content are outdated and likely inaccurate.
+This is because AI pulls data from top ranking articles or from what it can find online, so the stats you might see in your content might be inaccurate, outdated, and likely inaccurate.
+Think about the disclaimer provided in all generative AI results about how it’s “experimental” and users should always fact-check the results.

 4. AI lacks emotional intelligence.